Tom Maidhc O'Flaherty: Career

 O’Flatherty was a founder member of the Irish Volunteers, a militia formed to further Ireland's independence, and later migrated to the United States, where he became a member of the Industrial Workers of the World (IWW).
 He was among those who first joined the American Communist Party, where he was an associate of John Reed, James P. Cannon, and William F. Dunne.

 He was a columnist for the Daily Worker and was the first editor of the Labor Defender.
 O'Flaherty was active in the defence of imprisoned Irish labour leader James Larkin and was editor of the left-wing Irish American paper The Irish People.
-He left the Communist Party and returned to Ireland in 1934 because of ill-health.
+He left the Communist Party in 1928 to co-found the Trotskyist Communist League of America and returned to Ireland in 1934 because of ill-health.
 There he became editor of the Irish-language left-wing paper An tÉireannach.

 Personal life

 O'Flaherty's brother, Liam (1896–1984), was an Irish novelist and short-story writer who played an important role in the Irish literary renaissance as well as helping to found the Communist Party of Ireland.
 His nephew (by his sister, Bríd's Ní Fhlatharta) was Gaelic Athletic Association commentator and writer, Breandán Ó hEithir.